 On a winter day hike, however, if you become sick, injured, or lost, you must be able to keep insulated and warm, possibly for a long period of time while you wait for help and/or during a slow evacuation.

-Puffy Down or Synthetic Blanket or Sleeping Bag:
+Puffy Down Blanket or Sleeping Bag:

 If you are stuck on the trail longer than expected, then the clothes you have on may not be enough to keep you warm if you are just sitting still, waiting for help in the cold.
 A sleeping bag or a packable down blanket will help keep you warmer while you wait and may just be a life saver.